Table of Contents

 This 5-minute video is an excerpt from a documentary from New Zealand.
 In it a neurosurgeon explains what porn addiction looks like in the brain and shows how similar it is to cocaine addiction.

+In this TEDx talk “Sex, Porn and Manhood“, Professor Warren Binford, speaking as both a mother and concerned teacher, gives a very good overview of how porn affects children.
 This TEDx talk by Professor Gail Dines “Growing up in a pornified culture” (13 mins) explains in clear terms how music videos, porn sites and social media are shaping our children’s sexuality today.

 Here’s a funny TEDx talk (16 mins) called “How Porn Skews Sexual Expectations” by an American mother and sex educator Cindy Pierce.
 Her parents’ guide says why ongoing chats with your kids about porn are so necessary and what gets their interest.
 See below for more resources about how to have those conversations.